y-scope/spider/docs/quick-start.md

 # Building the task into a shared library

 In order for Spider to run a task, the task needs to be compiled into a shared library that Spider can load.

-Suppose that spider is added in subdirectory `spider`, we can set up the following `CMakeLists.txt` to build the task library:
+To do so, first, place `tasks.hpp` and `task.cpp` in a directory along with the Spider directory.
+Then add the following `CMakeLists.txt` to the same directory.

 ```cmake
 cmake_minimum_required(VERSION 3.22.1)